intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Standards & Conventions.md

     - is the name of the _Producer_ service for _PMS Telemetry_ (which calls a _Storage_ or _Publisher_ service as described in [Messaging](/docs/api.sundaya.monitored.equipment/0/c/Implementation/Architecture/Messaging)).
     - the \<descriptive-qualifier> is optional

-## Messaging topic names
-Messaging system topics and subscriptions should be named according to these general conventions.
-- topics prefixed with `pub_`
-- subscription names are prefixed with `sub_`

 ## Abbreviations